Home Lessons Tutorials Links Books About Us Site Map

 He was one of six Presidents born in a log cabin.

-Buchanan, the only bachelor president, almost married in 1819.
-His fiancée, Anne Caroline Coleman, broke off the engagement and died a week later, probably by suicide.
+Buchanan, the only bachelor president, he almost married in 1819.
+His fiancee, Anne Caroline Coleman, broke off the engagement she died a week later, probably by suicide.
 Buchanan maintained an ironclad silence about the relationship throughout the rest of his life.

 James Buchanan was one of three Presidents who didn't have any children.

-James was the first President born in Pennsylvania.
+James was the first President born in Pennsylvania and the only President born in Pennsylvania.

 President Buchanan was a Democrat.